 A CERTIFICATE OF AUTHENTICITY WILL ACCOMPANY THIS RING, ISSUED BY A RESPECTED UK BASED GEMSTONE COMPANY

-PLEASE NOTE: This ring has been modelled on a life size mannequin’s hand to demonstrate the look of the ring on the hand when worn.
-The ring is a UK size N 1/2 but we are sure would fit comfortably on a ringer size L or M. The ring can be re-sized within reason, please contact us in the first instance and we will be happy to enquire as to whether the ring can be altered to your requirements.
+PLEASE NOTE: The ring has been modelled on a life size mannequin’s hand to demonstrate the look of the ring on the hand when worn.
+The ring is a UK size N 1/2 but we are sure would fit comfortably on a ring size N or O. The ring can be re-sized within reason, please contact us in the first instance and we will be happy to enquire as to whether the ring can be altered to your requirements.

 If you have any questions, please do not hesitate to contact us.

 Hallmarked 925 Sterling Silver

 1 x 10mm round shaped genuine Tanzanite (5.37 ctw) – Origin Tanzania